tom-howard/acs6121/docs/waffles/intro.md

 ## VS Code

-*Visual Studio Code* is installed on the laptops for you to use when working on your ROS applications for the assignment tasks.
+*Visual Studio Code* is installed on the laptops for you to use when working on your ROS applications in the labs.
 Launch VS Code from any terminal by simply typing `code`.
 You can also launch it by clicking the icon in the favourites bar on the left-hand side of the screen:

 <figure markdown>
   ![](../images/vscode/icon.png)